Overview - updated January 2026

 The path ends after after about 300m, at a carpark.
 There is a toilet block and showers about 70m from the carpark up from the carpark on Hunter Street.

-There is a gap in the coastal path here so a beach walk from here is recommended (Plate 7).
+There is a gap in the coastal path here so a beach walk from here is recommended, although the sand can be soft at certain times of the year and the beach near the car park can also have a steep erosion cliff in the sand.
+(Plate 7).

 After about 750m of beach walking there is a small park with large metal umbrellas set back about 50m from the beach (Plate 8).

 The coastal path re-starts from this park, and after about 700m, the path ends at a carpark with toilets and showers.
-This is the notional turn around point, but there are two options to continue the walk – see below.
+This is the turn around point.